PMI Examination Content Outline 2026: What Changed & Why

 How the Exam Format Supports These Changes

-The 2026 PMP exam maintains the format introduced in 2021: 180 questions delivered over 230 minutes (approximately 3 hours and 50 minutes), with a mix of multiple-choice, multiple-response, matching, and hot spot question types.
+The 2026 PMP exam maintains the format introduced in 2021: 180 questions (170 scored + 10 unscored pretest) delivered over 240 minutes (4 hours), with 2 optional 10-minute breaks at question 60 and question 120.
+The exam uses a mix of multiple-choice, multiple-response, matching, and hot spot question types.
 However, the scenario complexity has increased to accommodate the broader content scope, particularly in Business Environment questions.

 Get daily PMP practice questions